 For many, there is something natural about feeling like you want to pull all of your hair out when you’re stressed or overwhelmed.
 But for millions of others, this is more than a feeling – it is a reality.

 The condition, known as “trichotillomania,” effects as much as 4% of the population at some point in their life (roughly 280,000,000 people in the world), and is a common and frequent symptom of stress and anxiety.
 It’s also not well known, and many people struggle with the condition in silence.

 What is Trichotillomania?

 Trichotillomania is the name for the desire or compulsion to pull out your own hair.
 It is a complicated issue, one that is believed to be directly related to anxiety and stress, but can also run in families and occur for no apparent reason at all.

-Those that struggle with trichotillomania often find that they are frequently tugging on their hairs hard enough to pull it out by the root.
+Those who struggle with trichotillomania often find that they are frequently tugging on their hairs hard enough to pull it out by the root.
 In some cases, when the trichotillomania is frequent or is concentrated into a single area, it may result in the development of visible bald spots on the scalp.

 The term “trichotillomania” was coined in the 1800’s.
 It translates to “hair pulling madness.”